-There’s no bigger website building challenge than creating your own web development website portfolio.
+There’s no bigger website challenge than how to build your own web developer portfolio.
 Apart from making sure you create a fully functional, well-designed website, you also need to advertise your services in a creative way.

 Even though you’re passionate about the web development profession, promoting your services may not come naturally to you.
 However, making your web developer portfolio stand out is not such a daunting task as it may seem at first glance.

 To help you build an eye-grabbing portfolio, we’ve put together a series of advice, resources, and examples to get you started.
-Keep on reading to discover them and get inspired!
+Keep on reading to discover them and learn how to build your web developer portfolio!

 What is a web developer portfolio website?